-The pain management program at the Sandra and Malcolm Berman Brain & Spine Institute addresses both acute and chronic pain.
-Our team of physical medicine and rehabilitation specialists focuses on functional restoration and improvement of the quality of life for our patients.
+The pain management program at The Sandra and Malcolm Berman Brain & Spine Institute addresses both acute and chronic pain.
+Our team of physical medicine and rehabilitation specialists focuses on functional restoration and improvement of quality of life for our patients.

 Our comprehensive outpatient chronic pain program is designed for those who do not require additional surgery or invasive procedures, while our inpatient pain program is designed for those who may require additional treatment.

 Our staff physiatrists offer consultation and treatment for a wide array of conditions for acute and chronic musculoskeletal disorders, including:

 - Pinched nerves (such as carpal tunnel syndrome) and nerve pain